schmidma/typst-workshop/presentation.typ

 #slide(title: [Scripting Mode])[
   #v(-1em)
-  Typst is a programming language!
+  *Typst is a programming language!*

-  You can assign variables, define functions, work with lists or dictionaries, use loops...
+  You can assign variables, define functions, work with lists or dictionaries, use loops ...

   To differentiate code and content, Typst has a separate _scripting mode_.

   #center-vertically(
     example(```typ
-    To enter scripting mode, use the `#` symbol.

     // This is regular content
-    lorem(5)
+    Hello World!

+    // This is math
+    $a^2 + b^2 = c^2$

     // This is a function call
     #lorem(5)